leminhtuan2015/Today-I-Learn/mobile_services/service_login.md

 #### Facebook
 * On Facebook Develop create a Facebook App
-* Make app is live + Enable Single Sign On
+* Make app is live + Enable Single Sign On for Your App
 * Copy XML contain Facebook ID to **info.plist**
 * Install Facebook SDK on client (Pod or add .framework to project)
 * Config Info/URL on setting